If you’ve never ridden an Audax ride before,

 Audax Badges and Medals.

-Riders who have ordered badges and medals will have them sent to them after their Brevet Cards have been processed by Audax Australia.
-These are only awarded on the successful completion of the ride.
+Riders who have ordered badges and medals may be able to collect them on the day.
+In some cases, they will have them sent after Brevet Cards have been processed by Audax Australia.
+Medals and patches are only awarded on the successful completion of the ride.
 Any rider who does not complete their ride will have their money for badges or medals refunded.

 Check in at the finish point, and have your final time recorded.
 Your Brevet card will be collected, and you can retire for a coffee and relax with the rest of the group.
 Rider times will be posted as soon as possible after the ride.